 The best shrubs and trees for noise reduction will be at least 4 feet tall (ideally 6 feet tall), with thick foliage all along their height.

 Plant shrubs or trees close enough together so that they can eventually for a wall with no openings (a hedge), but not so close together than they compete with each other for nutrients in the soil.

 It is a good idea to put shrubs or trees on a berm, which in this case is a slightly raised mound of earth used for planting.

 Some of the best shrubs and trees for noise reduction include:

 - Arborvitae – Arborvitae (tree of life) or Thuja are evergreens that can grow from 10 to 200 feet tall.
 The shoots look flat, and the tree will grow cones.
-There are a few different species of Thuja to choose from.
-For more information, check out Thuja (Arborvitae) on Wikipedia.
+You can choose from various types of Arborvitae, including the classic Emerald Green Arborvitae.